poxyran/poxyblog/src/pages/02-11-2019-calling-native-functions-with-frida.md

 ## The NativePointer class <a name="nativepointer"></a>

-The first thing we need to know is what's a [NativePointer](https://www.frida.re/docs/javascript-api/#nativepointer).
+The first thing we need to know is what a [NativePointer](https://www.frida.re/docs/javascript-api/#nativepointer) is.
 This class allows to create an object containing a memory address.
 Then, we can operate over that memory address and read/write data from/to it, etc.

-To create a *NativePointer* is really easy, we just need to call its contructor like this:
+To create a *NativePointer* is really easy, we just need to call its constructor like this:

 ```javascript
 var memAddr = new NativePointer('0x100000');